piotrpiedel/piotrpiedel/README.md

 ### Hi there 👋
 About me: Java/kotlin enthusiast.<br>
-I’m currently working on redesigning EarthquakeFinder application to REST application. <br>
+I’m currently working on redesigning EarthquakeFinder application to REST application and pushing it to Heroku. <br>
-Future: develop full OCR for receipts - detecting letters, edges, deskew image, improve black-white saturation using Adaptive thresholding algorithm etc.
+Future: I would like to develop full OCR app for receipts - detecting letters, edges, deskewing image, improve black-white saturation using Adaptive thresholding algorithm etc.<br> If you like this idea, you can reach me on my mail or open issue in ThesisBudgetSystem repository.
-Finally develop alghoritm to recognize output from OCR.
+Finally step would be finishing algorithm which will recognize output from OCR and produce list of products and prices.

 <!--
 **piotrpiedel/piotrpiedel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.